24/7 EMERGENCY SERVICE

 Most sewer repairs in Erie County don't require permits, but there are important requirements we handle for you.

-• Dig Safely NY (811) utility marking is required before any excavation — we schedule this
+• Dig Safely NY (811) utility marking is required before any excavation.
+We schedule this

 • Repairs connecting to the municipal main may require coordination with your city or town DPW

-• Some municipalities require notification or inspection for sewer work — we know local requirements
+• Some municipalities require notification or inspection for sewer work: we know local requirements

-• Work in the street right-of-way requires permits and traffic control — we handle this for tap repairs
+• Work in the street right-of-way requires permits and traffic control.
+We handle this for tap repairs

-• Sewer line installation (new lines) requires building permits — repair of existing lines typically does not
+• Sewer line installation (new lines) requires building permits.
+Repair of existing lines typically does not

 • We provide documentation of completed repairs for your records and any future property transactions